A Deeper Look At The Financials And Valuations For Argonaut Gold

 Investment Thesis

-I wrote an article about Argonaut Gold (OTCPK:ARNGF) recently, but given the fact that the stock has continued to get punished.
-I wanted to take a deeper dive into the financials and cash flows for 2020 to illustrate the fantastic risk-reward.
+I wrote an article about Argonaut Gold (OTCPK:ARNGF) recently, but given the fact that the stock has continued to get punished, I wanted to take a deeper dive into the financials and cash flows for 2020 to illustrate the fantastic risk-reward.

 The below slide is from the latest corporate presentation, where I have a slightly more conservative estimate for free cash flow, but it does highlight what I think is one of the more mispriced stocks in the market today, with an Enterprise Value presently at $108.4M.